Replace Missing Teeth & Rediscover

 A traditional ceramic bridge is made out of two crowns and a pontic (a solid prosthetic tooth).

 The crowns sit on the outside of the pontic and normally attach to your existing healthy teeth.
 Some people do not have a healthy tooth for the bridge to attach to and therefore require a dental implant.
-This procedure is commonly used towards the back of the mouth.

 There are three possible implant supported denture treatment options to suit a variety of smiles.